Skip to main content

 versori issues update

 Update the editable fields of an issue.
-Common uses: issues update <id> —status acked # acknowledge issues update <id> —status resolved —resolution-status resolved Only the flags you pass are changed; everything else is left as-is.
+Common uses: update <id> —status acked # acknowledge update <id> —status resolved # mark resolved (server records resolved_at) Mirrors the platform: only the fields you pass are sent.
 This is a mutation — run it only when explicitly asked.

 Flags: